-- 10.2.1 Students who have been identified as making unsatisfactory progress in their program for the first time will be notified in writing, explaining why they have been identified and requiring them to meet with their course coordinator, program director, program facilitator or professional staff nominee, either in person, or via email or phone/internet telecommunications.
-A copy of this correspondence must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 10.2.2 Possible intervention strategies resulting from the discussion with the course coordinator, program director or program facilitator may include but are not limited to: - a. group academic counselling organised by the school - b. further discussion between the student and the course coordinator, program director or program facilitator either in person, or via email or phone/internet telecommunications - c. a recommended program of study over a specified period of time to assist the student's progress - d. a reduction in load - e. leave of absence - f. referral to the Student Engagement Unit or UniSA partner administration office for a full assessment of the student's circumstances - g. development of a personalised study plan with the program director or program facilitator. - 10.2.3 If a student is identified as making unsatisfactory progress in their program for a second or subsequent time, they will be notified in writing that they are required to attend formal academic counselling with their program director, program facilitator or academic staff nominee.
-A copy of this correspondence must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 10.2.4 A student who is required to attend formal academic counselling may be accompanied by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any staff member or student of the University. - 10.2.5 Possible outcomes of formal academic counselling may include: - a. further discussion between the student and the course coordinator or program director, either in person, or via email or phone/internet telecommunications - b. a recommended program of study over a specified period of time to assist the student's progress - c. a reduction in load - d. leave of absence - e. referral to the Student Engagement Unit or UniSA partner administration office for a full assessment of the student's circumstances - development of a personalised study plan with the program director or program facilitator. - 10.2.6 The program director, program facilitator or Academic or Student Engagement Unit staff who have counselled a student in relation to their academic progress, must complete an Academic Review Action Plan with the student.
+- 10.2.1 Students who have been identified as making unsatisfactory progress in their program for the first time will be notified in writing, explaining why they have been identified and requiring them to meet with their course coordinator, program director, or professional staff nominee, either in person, or via phone/internet telecommunications.
+A copy of this correspondence must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 10.2.2 Possible intervention strategies resulting from the discussion with the course coordinator, program director or program facilitator may include but are not limited to: - a. group academic counselling organised by the Academic Unit - b. further discussion between the student and the course coordinator, program director or program facilitator either in person, or via email or phone/internet telecommunications - c. a recommended program of study over a specified period of time to assist the student's progress - d. a reduction in load - e. leave of absence - f. referral to the Student Engagement Unit or UniSA partner administration office for a full assessment of the student's circumstances - g. development of a personalised study plan with the program director or program facilitator. - 10.2.3 If a student is identified as making unsatisfactory progress in their program for a second time, they will be notified in writing that they are required to attend formal academic counselling with their program director, program facilitator or academic staff nominee, either in person, or via phone/internet telecommunications.
+A copy of this correspondence must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 10.2.4 Students cannot appeal against the decision to require them to attend formal academic counselling. - 10.2.5 A student who is required to attend formal academic counselling may be accompanied by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any staff member or student of the University. - 10.2.6 Possible outcomes of formal academic counselling may include: - a. further discussion between the student and the course coordinator or program director, either in person, or via email or phone/internet telecommunications - b. a recommended program of study over a specified period of time to assist the student's progress - c. a reduction in load - d. leave of absence - e. referral to the Student Engagement Unit or UniSA partner administration office for a full assessment of the student's circumstances - f. development of a personalised study plan with the program director or program facilitator. - 10.2.7 The program director, program facilitator or delegate who has counselled a student in relation to their academic progress, must complete an Academic Review Action Plan with the student.
 The staff member must send the original Academic Review Action Plan to Campus Central or UniSA partner administration office to be retained on the student's file and provide a copy to the student.
-Hard copies must be sent to students who do not have access to electronic resources. - 10.2.7 Students should keep a copy of the Academic Review Action Plan for their own records. - 10.2.8 Due to the short interval between study periods at mid-year, academic review committees (see clause 10.3) will normally consider preclusion only at the end of the academic year.
-However, if a student is:
+Hard copies must be sent to students who do not have access to electronic resources. - 10.2.8 Students should keep a copy of the Academic Review Action Plan for their own records.